fadhillahrojabhy201/Fadhillah-Rojabhy_Project2/README.md

 The primary objective of this project is to experiment with a BERT-based model to perform text summarization on a dataset of news articles.
 The system will automatically generate concise summaries of the original text, maintaining the essential information while significantly reducing the text length.

 ## Dataset
+### Dataset Description
-The dataset utilized in this project is the Liputan6 Dataset, which comprises a collection of Indonesian news articles sourced from the Liputan6 website.
-This dataset serves as the core resource for training and evaluating text summarization models.
-Each record in the dataset is structured with the following fields:
+The Liputan6 Dataset is a collection of Indonesian news articles sourced from the Liputan6 website.
+It serves as the primary resource for training and evaluating text summarization models in the Indonesian language.
+### Record Structure
+Each record in the dataset contains the following fields:
 1. id: A unique identifier for each article.
 2. url: The web link to the news article.
 3. clean_article: The full content of the news article, which has been preprocessed to remove unnecessary elements such as advertisements or formatting tags.
 4. clean_summary: An abstractive summary of the article, generated either manually or automatically.
 5. extractive_summary: Index-based extractive summaries, which highlight key sentences from the original text.

+### Dataset Subsets
 The project relies on the id_liputan6 dataset, which is available on the Hugging Face platform.
 This dataset, specifically curated from Liputan6 — a major Indonesian news source — provides rich text-summarization pairs.
 These pairs are crucial for training models that can perform text summarization in the Indonesian language.
 The id_liputan6 dataset is divided into two main subsets:

-1. Xtreme Set: This set is designed for challenging summarization tasks, containing a diverse range of article lengths and complexities.
-It pushes the limits of summarization models by requiring them to summarize intricate and longer articles.
-This set is used to test the robustness and capability of models in more complex scenarios.
+1. Xtreme Set:
+        a.
+Designed for challenging summarization tasks
+        b.
+Contains diverse article lengths and complexities
+        c.
+Used to test model robustness in complex scenarios
 2. Canonical Set:
         a.
-The canonical set serves as the primary dataset for training and benchmarking.
-It offers a larger collection of news articles and their summaries, providing a balanced representation of various categories such as politics, entertainment, and sports.
-This set is ideal for training general summarization models, as it reflects the diversity of mainstream Indonesian news reporting.
+Primary dataset for training and benchmarking
         b.
+Larger collection of news articles and summaries
+        c.
+Balanced representation of various categories (politics, entertainment, sports, etc.)
+        d.
+Reflects diversity of mainstream Indonesian news reporting
-The Canonical Set covers a comprehensive range of topics and writing styles typical of Indonesian news, ensuring that the model is trained on a rich and varied corpus.
-This helps the model learn the nuances of the language and adapt to different contexts.
+        e.
+Covers a comprehensive range of topics and writing styles

+### Importance for the Project
+- The Canonical Subset is used for fine-tuning the Bert2GPT model
+- Exposes the model to a wide variety of news content
+- Ensures the model can generate accurate, concise, and coherent summaries
-By using the Canonical Subset, the Bert2GPT model is exposed to a wide variety of news content during the fine-tuning process.
-This ensures the model can accurately generate concise, coherent, and informative summaries that remain faithful to the original text.
-The choice of this subset is strategic, allowing the model to be highly relevant and applicable across different types of Indonesian news articles.
+- Allows the model to learn language nuances and adapt to different contexts
+- Makes the model highly relevant and applicable across different types of Indonesian news articles

 ## Methodology
 ### Exploratory Data Analysis (EDA)